Here are the characters from Shadowverse. Beware of unmarked spoilers.

 - Robotic Reveal: His showdown with Maisha reveals that he's part machine, which is why he could keep going despite taking mortal wounds.
 It's later revealed that he originated from Aiolon, and that he predates its current inhabitants.

-- A God Am I: He perceives himself to be god of his world, and obssesses over perfect knowledge of everything within it.
+- A God Am I: He perceives himself to be god of his world, and obsesses over perfect knowledge of everything within it.
 He reacts to outsiders and unknowns by erasing or ejecting them.
+He aims to achieve even greater power by becoming Nerva's vessel.

 - Psychopathic Manchild: With absolute power over the rules of Aiolon, he changes the laws of the various sectors — including mealtimes and bedtimes — all at a whim.
 Mono even refers to him as a child.